Child Molestation Charges in Georgia

 For over 20 years, our firm has successfully defending people who were falsely accused of child molestation and other sex offenses relating to children.

 Child molestation charges are obviously very serious, and can be one of the most difficult criminal cases to properly defend.
 Our firm has decades of experience in winning these cases at trial.
 We have developed an effective approach to these cases through the use of qualified exerts and investigators, proven defense theories, and plain old hard work to help our clients respond to false allegations of child molestation and related crimes.

 Here is a short video discussing child molestation laws in Georgia, and how law enforcement usually investigates these accusations.

-Under Georgia law, there are several different types of sex crimes.
-Sex crimes against children include child molestation and aggravated child molestation.
+Under Georgia law, sex crimes against children include child molestation and aggravated child molestation.
 Child molestation is defined as performing any indecent or immoral act on or within close proximity of a child under 16 while intending to satisfy the desires of the victim or the offender.
 This crime becomes aggravated when the conduct harms the child’s body or includes some form of sodomy.

 Georgia law also makes it illegal to entice children for indecent reasons, and to sexually exploit children.
 A person illegally entices a child when he propositions, lures, or transports a child to a location in order to molest the child or to perform acts which are deemed to be indecent.

 Sexual exploitation of a child involves using, persuading, inducing, enticing, or coercing any minor to participate in explicit behavior of a sexual nature in order to generate some visual depiction.
 Additionally, it is illegal for a person to generate, duplicate, dispense, encourage, convey, or own with the intention of conveying or dispensing any visual depiction of a child involved in such conduct.
 The same law also makes it illegal to possess such material.